craftercms/docs/source/site-administrators/studio/site-config-tools.rst

-workflow-states      Contains a list of all files in the site with its corresponding state log-view             Allows you to tail logs depending on what logging levels are set logging              Allows you to set logging levels for the log console preview-sync         Allows you to initiate the preview server synchronization sync-from-repository Allows you to initiate synchronization from the repository
+workflow-states      Contains a list of all files in the site with its corresponding state log-view             Allows you to tail logs depending on what logging levels are set logging              Allows you to set logging levels for the log console
 ==================== =====================================================================

 List of available content type form controls